Amar Sonar Bangla: Others

-In her book Bengal Divided (1995), Indian author Jaya Chatterjee claimed that the song Amar Sonar Bangla doesn't have the enough breath that is needed to develop national consciousness being a national anthem.
+In her book Bengal Divided (1995), Indian author Jaya Chatterjee claimed that the song Amar Sonar Bangla doesn't have enough breath that is needed to develop national consciousness being a national anthem.

 Major controversies

 In 2018, the government made compulsory for all madrassas to sing national anthem.
 Three years later, the government instructed the vocational and the madrassa division to strictly implement the rule.
 These moves faced heavy criticism and protests from the madrassa teachers and students.

 In 2018, Bangladeshi singer Mainul Ahsan Nobel, who was a runner-up in the Indian-Bengali musical show Sa Re Ga Ma Pa Bangla, said that Prince Mahmud's song "Bangladesh" depicted the beauty of Bangladesh far better than Amar Sonar Bangla.
 This remark sparked controversy among Bangladeshis.
 Later, he apologized for his remark.

 In October 2020, a scholar from a local madrasa in Kushtia sang an Islamic song in the melody of Amar Sonar Bangla, which faced criticism.

 In September 2024, Abdullahil Amaan Azmi, retired brigadier general of the Bangladesh Army and son of Bangladesh Jamaat-e-Islami Ameer Ghulam Azam, who held a press conference after his release from the Aynaghar, called for a replacement of Amar Sonar Bangla, claiming that the Indian government had forced the Provisional Government of Bangladesh to adopt the song.
 He also argued that Amar Sonar Bangla contradicted with the characteristics of Bangladesh, as the song was composed in the context of the partition of Bengal to unite the two Bengals.
 This remark sparked controversy on historical context and the significance of the anthem across the country.
 Liberal Democratic Party leader Col. (retd.)
 Oli Ahmed endorsed Azmi's remarks, citing three reasons–the song isn't about Bangladesh, the song wasn't written by a Bangladeshi citizen, and melody of the song was copied.

+In early 2025, during the interim government led by Muhammad Yunus, Bangladeshi Islamic scholar Shaykh Ahmadullah and a few others, heavily criticized and advocated for banning the national anthem of Bangladesh.
+He said that the national anthem does not have the name of Bangladesh, that the music does not know about Bangladesh, that the music that was created before the birth of Bangladesh should be banned.
+This argument was opposed by many including Al Hasan Milad, he was arrested later for defending the national song.

 In October 2025, the Bharatiya Janata Party (BJP) Assam unit criticized the Indian National Congress politician Bidhu Bhushan Das for singing Amar Sonar Bangla in a political conference in Karimganj, India.
 Although Das himself claimed that he had only sung the song as a Rabindra Sangeet, the BJP slammed him for carrying a "vote-bank-agenda" by promoting "Greater Bangladesh".
 Even the Chief Minister of Assam Himanta Biswa Sarma ordered action against Das.
 This resulted in protest in Bangladesh against anti-Bengali sentiment in India.